Triqqo/security-scanning-quickstart/README.md

   - `docker run -v $PWD:/workspace aquasec/trivy config /workspace --skip-dirs venv`

 ## Other tools
-These tools aren't necessarily recommended, but might be interesting to look at as an alternative to the ones listed above:
+These tools aren't included in the example pipelines, and I haven't tested them much, but they might be interesting to look at as an alternative to the ones listed above:

 <details>
   <summary>Click to expand</summary>